Sampling on Paley-Wiener spaces on graphs, with particular focus on the infinite-dimensional case: Overview and motivations

-Paley-Wiener spaces are essential in sampling theory because of Shannon's theorem. \begin{theorem} \emph{(Shannon).} If $f \in PW_\omega(\mathbb{R})$, then
+Paley--Wiener spaces are essential in sampling theory because of Shannon's theorem. \begin{theorem} \emph{(Shannon).} If $f \in PW_\omega(\mathbb{R})$, then

 where convergence is understood in the $L^2$-norm.
-Moreover, if we consider the entire class representative $F$ of $f$, we have
+Moreover, if we consider the representative $F$ of $f$ which can be extended to an entire function, we have

-and the series converges uniformly. \end{theorem} Our goal is to provide an analogous result for a class of graphs with at most a countable set of vertices, like radial trees with finite geometry and $\mathbb{Z}^n$-lattices.
-This result will be a generalization of what has been found in \cite{PW1} for finite graphs.
+and the series converges uniformly. \end{theorem} Our goal is to provide an analogous result for a class of graphs with at most a countable set of vertices, like trees of bounded geometry and $\mathbb{Z}^n$-lattices.
+This result will be a generalization of the reconstruction theorem found in \cite{PW2} for finite graphs.